RachithP/planning-in-robotics/dp-with-mms/README.md

 ## Let's find a path!!
 Here, I've implemented BFS, DFS, Dijkstra in C++ 14 environment interfacing with [mms](https://github.com/mackorone/mms).
-Do have a look at the animation and then readon if you find this interesting! :)
+Do have a look at the animation and then read-on if you find this interesting! :)

 ### Requirements to run this repository
 - This implementation uses mms simulator to interact and visualize the robot/mouse movement.
 To learn more about the mms simulator used, please refer [mms](https://github.com/mackorone/mms).